It’s hard to find a marketing blog out there that would not suggest tracking analytics for social media and advertising campaigns.

 If you’re tracking the metrics of engagement for your regular employee communications — such as an email newsletter — it will be easier to tell which messaging works and which falls flat.

-With the help of employee engagement analytics, IC teams can track what time of day is best to send messages, which team is the most engaged and what types of messages are most popular.
+With the help of employee engagement analytics, IC teams can track what time of day is best to send messages, which team is the most engaged and what types of messages are most popular to drive employees to success.

 It doesn’t have to be too complicated.
 Most businesses don’t even think to track the analytics of their internal newsletters, so as long as you are paying attention to it you are ahead of the curve.